homes we've never known

 The plants presented in homes we’ve never known are domesticated cultivars of undomesticated originary rootstock, who haven’t yet had the chance to be part of a broader ecocultural community.

-The small green ephedra nevadensis plant is paired with sounds from the cliffs above the San Juan River in what was formerly designated Bears Ears National Monument, where ephedra plants mix with junipers, pinon, cryptobiotic soil, rock/rain tinajas, jays, and ravens in a highlands community.
+The small green ephedra nevadensis is paired with sounds from the cliffs above the San Juan River in what was formerly designated Bears Ears National Monument, where ephedra plants mix with junipers, pinon, cryptobiotic soil, rock/rain tinajas, jays, and ravens in a highlands community.
 The tufted grass alkali sacaton is paired with sounds from the remnant grasslands in the Madrean Sky Islands region, where swales of grass intermingle their roots, provide forage and shelter for insects and birds, and edge the sides of agave patches and mesquite groves.
-And, the whorling, spindly chamisa plant is paired with the sounds from the interior of an enormous, mature chamisa – 5 feet around and bustling with pollinator life and the crystalline sounds of branches tapping against each other in the high desert wind roaring above the Rio Grande gorge.
+The chamisa plant is paired with the sounds from the interior of an enormous, mature chamisa bustling with pollinator life and the crystalline sounds of branches tapping against each other in the high desert wind above the Rio Grande gorge in Northern New Mexico.

 The sounds of these established plant communities – the activities of pollinators, birds, soil, wind, and rain – are sounds and experiences that these particular plants have not had the chance to know.
 I wonder if these plants feel longing for those deeper, more established connections, for the chemical, electrical, and physical sensations of community and home.
-We human listeners can be psychologically transported to different locations through these immersive sounds, but the plants, unable to hear these sounds, can only sit and hope that someday they might be a part of homes like these.
+We human listeners can be psychologically transported to different locations through these immersive sounds, but the plants, cultivated in human 'domestic' settings, are unable to share in this experience.